Moscone Center: History

 The South of Market Area where Moscone Center was built was claimed by the San Francisco Redevelopment Agency, and a protracted battle was fought by the displaced low-income residents during the 1960s and 1970s.

 Although the center is named after the murdered mayor, Moscone initially opposed the development of the area when he served on the SF Board of Supervisors in the 1960s because he felt it would displace elderly and poor residents of the area.
 As mayor, Moscone convened a special committee of proponents and opponents of a convention center.
 Hearings were held throughout SF seeking citizen input.
 A compromise was reached which was supported by Moscone.
 He put the matter on the ballot in November 1976 and it passed overwhelmingly.

 The original Moscone Convention Center hall opened in 1981 on the site of what is now known as Moscone South.
 It was designed by a team at Hellmuth, Obata & Kassabaum led by Bill Valentine.
 The exhibition hall was placed underground to minimize the controversial convention center's visible footprint.

+Moscone Center was developed by The Rouse Company as part of the main Yerba Buena Gardens development, in partnership with the San Francisco Redevelopment Authority.

 Moscone Center was featured in the 1995 movie The Net, with Sandra Bullock.

 The expansion of Moscone North and Moscone West in 1992 and 2003, designed by Gensler with Hunt Construction Group as the general contractor, added an additional 600000 sqft to its original 300000 sqft of exhibit space.

 Moscone North and South underwent a two-year renovation project that was completed in 2012.
 The renewal project was designed by HOK, the center's original architect.
 A $551,000,000 expansion project is underway, which was scheduled for completion in December 2018.
 The aboveground portions of Moscone South have been demolished and replaced by a more spacious structure.
 Moscone North was also renovated.
 The expansion project was designed by Skidmore, Owings & Merrill in collaboration with Mark Cavagnero Associates.

 Since the onset of the COVID-19 pandemic in March 2020, Moscone Center has struggled to fill its event calendar.
 Moscone hosted approximately 36 events in 2023 and 22 events in 2024.
 Some conferences did go forward as scheduled at Moscone Center, only to decide that they will not come back.
 For example, the American College of Surgeons went forward with its annual meeting in October 2024 and then decided afterwards, without disclosing the reason, that it would not return to San Francisco in 2029 as originally scheduled.
 In general, San Francisco's "high hotel and booking costs have been cited as challenges, along with concerns over street conditions".
-The Moscone Center will be the site of the NFL's 2026 Pro Bowl Games, a flag football contest between teams representing the AFC and NFC, on February 3, 2026 as part of the event's shift to being held the week of the Super Bowl (with 2026's game being held in Santa Clara's Levi's Stadium).
+The Moscone Center was the site of the NFL's 2026 Pro Bowl Games, a flag football contest between teams representing the AFC and NFC, on February 3, 2026 as part of the event's shift to being held the week of the Super Bowl (with 2026's game being held in Santa Clara's Levi's Stadium).